terrarum/treetrunks/README.md

   All array operations are performed on the Vuex copy of the array.
 This means I cannot add, remove or update individual items from Firebase, I can only send it the entire list each time it changes.
 It would be good to figure out a solution for that without coupling the vue and firebase code too much.

+## Showing AJAX status on components.
+I need to be able to update some text on each module based on the Firebase query status in the modules Actions.
+This means that code in the action needs to report to the component on the state of the Firebase call.

+I thought of making a Vue plugin but I'm not sure how that really solves the problem.
+I would need to register a plugin instance and refer to that in the store and in the component, so it's basically just a bridge.
+So basically just a wrapper around an event bus or something.

+It might be possible to listen to the firebase object and see when calls to the database get made and when they are responded to.
+That would allow me to listen for changes outside of the Store code, but does mean that it's coupled to Firebase.
+I'm fine with that.
+Doesn't see possible.

+SO.

+Create an object that stores an event bus and will pass it between places that listen for it?
+How do computed properties work when not referencing data?

+Actually, if the store had a reference to its associated component, it could just update a data property?

+That works, but updating the {{ status }} text rerenders the entire component, so the old text appears until Firebase completes and commits the new text.
+This seems wrong.